 - They are scheduled on precise dates at the beginning of each new semester. - Students will receive an email from the Registrar Office detailing their results within 2 weeks of the end of semester.
-If an email is not received the student must contact the Registrar Office directly to discover their results. - The Registrar Office will also provide the students with a re-sit examination schedule, so the student can make sure that they return to campus on time. - If the student is going on internship they may delay the re-sit examination until the internship is completed.
-However all re-sits must be completed within one year of the failed semester, unless specific permission is given by the Dean. - It is the students' responsibility to make sure they arrive on campus in time to complete the re-sits. - The appropriate re-sit examination fees need to be paid to the finance office before students are admitted into the exam room. - If a student wishes to waive their opportunity to take any re-sit exams (and instead go directly to retake classes), then they must request this in writing to the Registrar Office prior to the start of the re-sit examinations. - Students who miss the scheduled re-sit examinations without prior permission will need to complete retake classes in the failed subject(s). - A student who had official permission to miss a regular re-sit examination, must then attend a rescheduled exam at a time and place agreed with the Program Manager (normally within one week of the original exam).
+If an email is not received the student must contact the Registrar Office directly to inquire their results. - The Registrar Office will also provide the students with a re-sit examination schedule, so the students can make sure that they return to campus on time. - If the student is going on internship, they may delay the re-sit examination until the internship is completed.
+However all re-sits must be completed within one year of the failed semester, unless specific permission is given by the Dean.
+Student who failed to take re-sit exams within one year period must retake the failed subject(s). - It is the students' responsibility to make sure they arrive in campus on time to complete the re-sits. - The appropriate re-sit examination fees need to be paid to the finance office before students are admitted into the exam room.

+- If a student wishes to waive their opportunity to take any re-sit exams (and instead go directly to retake classes), then they must request this in writing to the Registrar Office prior to the start of the re-sit examinations. - Students who miss the scheduled re-sit examinations without prior permission will need to complete retake classes in the failed subject(s). - A student who had official permission to miss a regular re-sit examination, must then attend a rescheduled exam at a time and place agreed with the Program Manager (normally within one week of the original exam).
 There will be an additional charge for this late examination. - If this replacement examination is not taken (for whatever reason) then the student must either retake the failing subject(s), or postpone the current semester. - If the student is successful in the re-sit examination, a maximum subject grade of 60% will be awarded and this will be used in the computation of the semester grade average.
 The re-sit mark, if below the minimum pass requirement, will be the final grade when it is higher than the previous mark.